FRI-SMRPO-2023/Backend/sprint_review.md

 status: Unassigned -->

-wont have this time --> special section imena - case insensitive sprints - vikendi sprint velocity - can be null (future sprints) suggest sprint name current sprint - can't change date task time estimation - show its in hours task can be created unassigned sum of all hours for tasks in the story delete tasks
+wont have this time --> special section : DONE imena - case insensitive : DONE sprints - vikendi: DONE sprint velocity - can be null (future sprints) : DONE suggest sprint name current sprint - can't change date task time estimation - show its in hours task can be created unassigned: DONE sum of all hours for tasks in the story delete tasks: DONE